Pete Wharmby

 Strategies & Adjustments

-Pete Wharmby is a leading neurodiversity speaker, trainer and bestselling author who helps organisations and educators create environments where neurodivergent people can genuinely thrive.
+Pete Wharmby is a leading neurodiversity speaker, trainer, former teacher and bestselling author who helps organisations and educators create environments where neurodivergent people can genuinely thrive.

 Diagnosed as autistic at the age of 34 and later with ADHD, Pete combines lived experience with professional expertise to challenge outdated narratives around behaviour, inclusion and performance.
 His work focuses on practical, achievable change rather than box ticking policies, giving audiences the confidence and tools to make an immediate and lasting difference.